-The square is central to a number of post-secondary institutions which are in the local area - VCC, SFU (Downtown Campus and SFU Woodward's site), Vancouver Film School and other smaller institutions.
+The square is central to a number of post-secondary institutions which are in the local area - Vancouver Community College, Simon Fraser University (Downtown and Woodward's campus), Vancouver Film School and other smaller institutions.
 For Vancouver's veterans, their families, and residents, the park's cenotaph is a special place as the site of the city's largest Remembrance Day ceremony.
+Victory Square Park is also an important asset to the community as a place for residents, students and workers to socialize or sit quietly in a natural setting.
+Many people also come to the park to enjoy the regular summer programming of art and music.